-- All scenarios using 10-car trains provide the ability to meet the baseline ridership forecast within the forecast horizon.
+- In comparison, the ability to extend trains lengths to 10 cars is more within Sound Transit's control.
+Longer trains can be implemented through a program of extending station platforms, acquiring additional fleet, and providing more maintenance and storage capacity, while continuing to operate within the existing schedules.
+These improvements are characterized in this plan as "fixed" capacity, because they are based on durable assets that are substantially within Sound Transit's authority to plan, deliver, acquire, own, operate, and maintain. - All scenarios using 10-car trains provide the ability to meet the baseline ridership forecast within the forecast horizon.
 All scenarios testing additional service produce a ridership increase above the baseline forecast as a result of additional capacity during peak commute hours. - King Street Station's narrow platform and limited egress points, coupled with it being the originating and ending station for all Sounder service, makes it a critical pinch point for both adding trips and operating longer trains.
-King Street Station will need further study during project-level alternatives analysis to ensure it can provide sufficient capacity to accommodate increased passenger use.
+King Street Station will likely need further study during project-level alternatives analysis to ensure it can provide sufficient capacity to accommodate increased passenger use.